atrisovic/weather-panel.github.io/tutorial-content/content/suggestions.md

 1. Avoid spaces, punctuation, accented characters, case sensitivity.
 Use periods for file type only (e.g., `.csv`)
 2. Use delimiters (such as underscores "_" or dashes "-") to separate information contained in the file name.
-3. Ensure file names are informative of its contents
+3. Ensure file names are informative of their contents
 4. If you want to indicate sequence, start your file or folder names with numbers (e.g., `01_clean_data`, `02_analyze`, `03_results`)